When Halloween fell on a cold, nasty night, Abby Slutsky used to plan a candy hunt for her children.

 Note: This final clue should be the last one if you are using these clues for your Halloween candy hunt.
 There is probably a favorite chair that your children sit on.
 It could even be their chair at the kitchen table.

-These Halloween candy hunt clues are for parents who want additional clues or need a replacement clue because their children do not have trophies, music books, or some of the other items mentioned in the clues above.
+These Halloween candy hunt clues are for parents who want more printable clues or need a replacement clue because their children do not have trophies, music books, or some of the other items mentioned in the clues above.

 Optional Clue 1